-Alexandra has been going on expedition since she was an infant, joining her parents on location when they were filming for "Undersea World of Jacques Cousteau" from 1976 to 1979, and then intermittently joining her grandparents on the Calypso until the early 1990s.
+She traveled with her parents on location when they were filming for "Undersea World of Jacques Cousteau" from 1976 to 1979, and then intermittently joined her grandparents on the Calypso until the early 1990s.
 For Alexandra, being with her crew on expedition is where she feels most alive and most at home.

 Building on the Cousteau legacy of exploration and “experiential storytelling,” Alexandra has led or participated in expeditions across 6 continents over the past 20 years to tell some of the most critical water stories of our time.

 Alexandra's advocacy for oceans started at the age of 8 when she gathered signatures for her grandfather's petition to save Antarctica.

 Since then, she has always been involved in ocean conservation in some way, whether advocating for the expansion of marine protected areas, educating consumers about sustainable seafood, or investigating the impacts of oil spills and agricultural runoff on sensitive coastal zones.
 Over the past few years, she's realized that conservation, the idea that we must protect what we have, is insufficient.
 Too much has been lost.
 The oceans are depleted beyond what her grandfather could have imagined when he started his own expeditions in the 1950s and the amount of plastic choking the seas in unimaginable to most people.
 If we want to leave a legacy for our children, we must do more than conserve.
 We must be strategic and relentless in our quest to rebuild ocean abundance.

 Alexandra focuses her efforts on two issues: overfishing (taking too many fish out of the sea) and plastic pollution (pushing too much plastic into the sea).
 She hopes that if we tackle these two issues successfully, we may reverse the trend that predicts more plastic in the ocean than fish by 2050.

 About the fish...